|

 Traffic Rules

-- The Speed Limit on highways and country roads is 100km/hr or 110km/hr, unless a lower speed limit sign is posted.
+- The speed limit on highways and country roads is 100km/hr or 110km/hr, unless a lower speed limit sign is posted.

 - You should also give way to T-intersections.